With more and more Schools going through an academy conversion we thought a few tips on ensuring a smooth academy conversion might be of use.

 Schools are often able to generate income from hiring out their premises or from other trading activities.
 There are restrictions on the kinds of trading activities that an academy can carry out.
 You may need to set up a subsidiary company to carry out some activities.
 Make sure you review the position at an early stage and let your legal and other advisers know about it.

-8. Organise contracts and staffing information, including third party funding agreements
+Organise contracts and staffing information, including third-party funding agreements

-If you would like further advice on your school converting to an academy, please view our academy conversion or call Flint Bishop Partner and Head of Employment, Robert Tice on 01332 340 211.
+If you would like further advice on your school converting to an academy, please contact our Employment & HR team on 01332 340 211.